 When your blog is being picked up by a planet, things are different - a lot different.

-the planet is the morning news, starting their workday.
+The planet that picks up your entries is for its readers an overview of an entire field, often aggregating the RSS feeds from more than a hundred blogs.
+For the readers of the planet, the planet is the morning news, starting their workday.
 The planet will contain a lot of articles, some of them of no interest at all to the reader, some of them of cursory interest ("interesting to know that this feature exists") and some of them right on target.
 The objective of the planet is to aggregate news on a subject or field of interest, and to provide a daily overview to the planets readers.

 The planet will link to your articles, and that is where you can provide the depth.